hadley/recipes/recipes/main-pork/hearty-bacon-cabbage-soup-stew.md

 Stretch to feed four by adding a can of baked beans in tomato sauce.

 Comments: Satisfying and tasty for a cold night.
 Looks colourful and tastes great.
+Source: Alison Wickham